essent-aethel/Aethel-Character-Sheet/README.md

 ### Getting Started

-1. Enter your ability scores first — modifiers, saving throws, and skill totals calculate automatically
+1. Enter your **ability scores** first — modifiers, saving throws, and skill totals calculate automatically
-2. Fill in your identity fields (name, species, class, archetype, background, alignment)
+2. Fill in your identity fields — name, ancestry, class, archetype, background, alignment, and languages
-3. Open the **Level Log** tab and add your starting level.
-Character level on the sheet is driven by the log, not a manual field
+3. Open the **Level Log** tab and click **+ Add Level** to add your starting level.
+Your class and archetype determine the features and selection options available at each level.
+The character level on the main sheet is driven by the log and cannot be edited directly
-4. Add your actions, reactions, and passives in the **Actions** section
+4. Add your combat actions, bonus actions, reactions, and passives on the **Features** tab
-5. Use **Ctrl+S** (or the Save button) to export your sheet as a `.json` file, or Export to PDF for a .pdf file.
+5. Use the **Save** button to export your sheet as a `.json` file, or **Export PDF** for a printable character dossier

+---

+### Toolbar

+The top toolbar contains six tabs and four utility buttons:

+- **New Character** — clears all data and resets the sheet for a fresh build (prompts for confirmation)
+- **Save** — exports the full character as a `.json` file
+- **Load** — imports a previously saved `.json` file
+- **Export PDF** — generates a compact, print-optimized character summary via the browser's print dialog (choose "Save as PDF")

 ---